sebsauvage/Shaarli/doc/md/Backup,-restore,-import-and-export.md

 However, you can use the third-party [scuttle-to-shaarli](https://github.com/q2apro/scuttle-to-shaarli) tool to export the Scuttle database to the Netscape HTML format compatible with the Shaarli importer.

+### Refind

+You can use the third-party tool [Derefind](https://github.com/ShawnPConroy/Derefind) to convert refind.com bookmark exports to a format that can be imported into Shaarli.

 ## Import Shaarli links to Firefox

 - Export your Shaarli links as described above.